 The Ontario Energy Board acquired expert consultants from the Pacific Economics Group LLC (PEG) to evaluate electric distributor's efficiencies.
 These efficiencies are based on each utility's actual cost compared to the average levels predicted by a study conducted by PEG.
 Based on the efficiency levels achieved, each utility is grouped in their ranking with the most efficient being assigned to Group 1 and the least efficient to Group 5.

-In 2013, 2014, 2015, and 2016 Lakefront was assigned to Group 2.
-With 68 electrical distributors across Ontario, LUI achieved a place in the top 2 ranked groups.
+From 2013 to 2017, Lakefront was assigned to Group 2.
+With approximately 68 electrical distributors across Ontario, LUI achieved a place in the top 2 ranked groups.

 • Total Cost per Customer